The Network's Role in Preventing and Reducing Involuntary Discharges

 Working with the ESRD Patient

 The Network has resources for healthcare providers to assist in clinical practice and to deal with difficult situations.
-If you are having difficulty placing a patient in an outpatient dialysis facility, your first resource is Medicare's Dialysis Facility Compare to search, and compare dialysis facilities in the United States and Territories.
-If you are still having issues placing patients in out patient dialysis facilities, please contact Network Staff to discuss options and potential interventions to overcome barriers to placement.
+If you are having difficulty placing a patient in an outpatient dialysis facility, your first resource is Medicare's Dialysis Facility Compare to search and compare dialysis facilities in the United States and Territories.
+If you are still having issues placing patients in outpatient dialysis facilities, please contact Network Staff to discuss options and potential interventions for overcoming barriers to placement.

-An involuntary discharge is a discharge initiated by the treating dialysis facility without the patient’s agreement.
+- Involuntary Discharge (IVD): an involuntary discharge is a discharge initiated by the treating dialysis facility without the patient’s agreement

-An involuntary transfer occurs when the transferring facility temporarily or permanently closes due to a merger, or due to an emergency or disaster situation, or due to other circumstances, and the patient is dissatisfied with the transfer to another facility.
+- Involuntary Transfer (IVT): an involuntary transfer occurs when the transferring facility temporarily or permanently closes due to a merger, or due to an emergency or disaster situation, or due to other circumstances, and the patient is dissatisfied with the transfer to another facility

-A failure to place is defined as a situation in which no outpatient dialysis facility can be located that will accept an ESRD patient for routine dialysis treatment.
+- Failure to Place: a situation in which no outpatient dialysis facility can be located that will accept an ESRD patient for routine dialysis treatment.